 Student loans are how millions of US students pay for their higher education every year.
-According to the Federal Reserve, the total national student loan debt as of March 2021 was $1.7 trillion.
-The average amount of debt was $38,792.
+The average amount of student loan debt is currently $39,487.

 Unsurprisingly, people in the 18–29 age bracket account for 34% of student debt, according to the Department of Education.

 Despite its steep cost, student loan debt pays longer-term dividends.
 Earning a degree generally increases an individual’s future earning prospects.
 According to the US Census Bureau, people who have a degree make an average of 71% more than their counterparts who only hold high school diplomas.